Port-metriplectic neural networks: thermodynamics-informed machine learning of complex physical systems: Port-metriplectic neural networks

 \subsection{Metriplectic biases for dissipative phenomena}

-In the case of dissipative phenomena, the first in proposing the introduction of a second potential, the so-called Mathieu potential, seems to have been Morrison \cite{morrison1984bracket,morrison1986paradigm}.
-He suggested to consider an evolution of the governing variables of the type
+In the case of dissipative phenomena, the first in proposing the introduction of a second potential, the so-called Mathieu potential, seems to have been Morrison \cite{morrison1984bracket,morrison1986paradigm}, Grmela \cite{grmela1984particle,grmela1984bracket} and Kaufman \cite{kaufman1984dissipative}.
+They suggested to consider an evolution of the governing variables of the type

 where $S$ is precisely this second (dissipation) potential, entropy.

 This formulation is often referred to as metriplectic, since it is metric and symplectic at the same time.
 Here, $\bs M(\bs z)$ is a symmetric, positive semi-definite dissipation matrix and $\bs L(\bs z)$, the Poisson matrix, continues to be skew-symmetric.